Have you settled into a routine selling jewelry in your Etsy store? Are you looking for Etsy alternative websites to sell your handmade jewelry?

 Zibbet is similar to Etsy in that it is a community-based marketplace.
 Both sites are well-organized and easy to navigate for prospective buyers.
 However, Zibbet only has 50,000 merchants compared to Etsy’s 1.8 million.
 There are no commission or listing fees and sellers can take advantage of a plan that offers unlimited product listings.
 Sellers who are already on Etsy have the ability to copy items over from their existing Etsy store.

-Ruby Lane was selling antique, vintage, and artisan products before Etsy.
+Ruby Lane focuses on selling antique, vintage, and handmade products.
 As a long established marketplace with a loyal customer base, it is another great Etsy alternative for jewelry designers.
 Sellers pay a one-time setup fee, a monthly maintenance fee, and a $0.19 listing fee after the first ten listings.
 What makes Ruby Lane appealing? – there are no commissions.

 They market themselves as “the #1 alternative marketplace”.
 So if you make edgy and out-there designs using bold chunky metals, etc., this is the site for you.
 First, you need to get approved to sell on their platform.
 Then, you can build a store and list your items.
 They charge a 15% commission on sales.

 While some of these sites aren’t as big as Etsy, they are worth testing.
 Try it out for a month or two.
 If it brings you sales, continue it.
 If not, drop it.
-To grow you business, you have to try different marketing channels.
+To grow you business and reach new audiences, you have to try different marketing channels.
 Each site attracts a different audience and it might be your audience.
 You never know until you try it out.